NitinLala/Project7-8/GUI/README.md

 This enables you to hear all written text, improving accessibility for visually impaired users and facilitating future interface usage.

-Requirements
+Requirements:
-Python 3.x
+- Python 3.x
-Tkinter (usually comes pre-installed with Python)
+- Tkinter (usually comes pre-installed with Python)

-If not, Install the required dependencies by running: pip install tkinter
+If not, Install the required dependencies by running:

+pip install tkinter

 Installation: